Vidit-Kushwaha/react-popupify/docs/docs/transition.md

 ## Notes

-N/AThe component relies on DefaultConfig.CSS_NAMESPACE for generating the class names for animations.
+- The component relies on DefaultConfig.CSS_NAMESPACE for generating the class names for animations.
 Ensure that the appropriate CSS classes are defined in your stylesheets.
-N/AThe useLayoutEffect and useEffect hooks are used to handle the animations for entering and exiting the DOM respectively.
+- The useLayoutEffect and useEffect hooks are used to handle the animations for entering and exiting the DOM respectively.